itiligent/Sonos-OpenWRT-VLANs/README.md

 Restart Socat with `/etc/init.d/socat restart` or from Luci "Startup" page.

-- **Apple OS Desktop App**: Should work fine witout Socat thanks to Bonjour/Avahi being used for discovery.
+- **Apple OS Desktop App**: Should work fine without Socat thanks to Bonjour/Avahi being used for discovery.
-- **Legacy Sonos S1 & S2**: Either Android or Apple IOS should work fine with the same above firewall rules.
+- **Legacy Sonos S1 & S2**: Either Android or Apple IOS should work fine with without Socat.

 ---